otimizes/experimental-package-best-ml-algorithms/README.md

 | RC Random Tree | - | - | - | - | - | - | 100 | - | - | - |
 | K* | - | - | - | - | - | - | - | 20 | - | - |
 | MCS (Vote) | - | - | - | - | - | - | - | - | Average of Probabilities | LibSVM + KStar + RandomComitte of RandomTree

+The other parameters not shown here, it was used according to the weka default values.